-- 5 so-called "hospital infections", typically caused by drug-resistant bacteria or viruses that have bred or evolved in inpatient facilities;
+- Five so-called “hospital infections,” typically caused by drug-resistant bacteria or viruses that have bred or evolved in inpatient facilities

-- 3 medication errors-wrong drug, wrong dosage, wrong patient, wrong route of administration, wrong time, wrong rate, wrong preparation of a medicine or drug;
+- Three medication errors-wrong drug, wrong dosage, wrong patient, wrong route of administration, wrong time, wrong rate, wrong preparation of a medicine or drug

-- 8 assaults on patients, 4 of which were sexual assaults; and
+- Eight assaults on patients, four of which were sexual assaults

 - Two obstetrical errors